SchlossLab/mikropml/vignettes/paper.md

 ## Running ML

-The main function in mikRopML (`run_ml`) minimally takes in a data frame including a binary outcome and features, and model choice. mikRopML currently supports logistic regression [@paul_liblinear_2017], support vector machine with a radial basis kernel [@karatzoglou_kernlab_2004], decision trees [@therneau_rpart_2019], random forest [@liaw_classication_2002], and xgBoost [@chen_xgboost_2020].
-It randomly splits the data to train and tests set while also maintaining the distribution of the two outcomes found in the full dataset.
+The main function in mikRopML (`run_ml`) minimally takes in a data frame including a binary outcome and features, and model choice. mikRopML currently supports logistic regression [@paul_liblinear_2017], support vector machine with a radial basis kernel [@karatzoglou_kernlab_2004], decision tree [@therneau_rpart_2019], random forest [@liaw_classication_2002], and xgBoost [@chen_xgboost_2020].
+It randomly splits the data to train and test sets while also maintaining the distribution of the two outcomes found in the full dataset.

 It trains and tests the data using the `caret` R package [@kuhn_building_2008], evaluates the model using the `PRROC` R package [@grau_prroc_2015], and optionally quantifies feature importance.

-The output includes the best model upon tuning hyperparameters in an internal and repeated cross-validation, two model evaluation metrics (area under the receiver operating characteristics curve - AUROC, and area under the precision recall curve - AUPRC), and optional feature importances (Figure 1).
+The output includes the best model upon tuning hyperparameters in an internal and repeated cross-validation step, two model evaluation metrics (area under the receiver operating characteristics curve - AUROC, and area under the precision recall curve - AUPRC), and optional feature importances (Figure 1).

 The quantification of feature importance using permutation allows calculating the decrease in the model's prediction performance after breaking the relationship between the feature and the true outcome, and is thus particularly useful for model interpretation [@topcuoglu_framework_2020].

 Our vignette [**link to vignette**] contains a comprehensive tutorial on how to use the `run_ml` function.

 ![Figure 1.
 MikRopML pipeline](mikRopML-pipeline.png){width=100%}

-## Workflow for running mikRopML with several different train/test splits
+## Ideal workflow for running mikRopML with many different train/test splits

 In addition to simply performing ML on a single train/test split, we have found that it is important to investigate how model performance differs depending on the train and test set used [@topcuoglu_framework_2020; @lapp_machine_2020].
 Therefore, we provide an example of how to integrate mikRopML into a snakemake workflow [**link to snakemake workflow example**] that runs machine learning 100 times and outputs summary information about model performance and feature importance.